The Australian Federal Budget 2025-26 Highlights

 Help to Buy Scheme

-The Help to Buy scheme is also expanded with an $800 million commitment, enabling around 40,000 Australians to purchase homes with lower deposits and smaller mortgages.
+The Help to Buy scheme is expanded with an $800 million commitment, enabling around 40,000 Australians to purchase homes with lower deposits and smaller mortgages.

 Foreign Buyers Ban